GitAYYYer/ARAM-Runes-Assistant/README.md

 - Give specific champion vs champion knowledge
     - This one seems much more complicated and honestly would take a very long time to collate since it's so specific, but would still be very helpful.

+## Credit
+Credit goes to 'Brent Vollebregt' at PyTutorials for making an application to convert Python files to .exe very easily.
+Video can be found at https://www.youtube.com/watch?v=OZSZHmWSOeM&list=PLRFfcI5ac25sL4zRlO3VpkSIbM021qRIa&index=15.
+Thanks to Eddy for some ideas and Adam for photoshopping some of the icons.

 ## Remember
 This is my personal preference, and is tailored for my friends :)